awni/cuthon/README.md

 (when running a python program that is).
 This script should save you about 11.5 seconds per python program launch -- approximately the time it takes to run `nvidia-smi` followed by setting the `CUDA_VISIBLE_DEVICES` environment variable.
-I hope you enjoy those having those seconds back as much as I have.
+I hope you enjoy those seconds back as much as I have.

 ## Install